webix-hub/docs/data/api/ui.uploader_apionly_config.md

 @template:	api_config
 @descr:

-ApiOnly "invisible" uploader is inited for situations when you need to integrate the uploader with a UI component to upload files (picture, first and furemost) and display them in the component.
+ApiOnly "invisible" uploader is initialized for situations when you need to integrate the uploader with a UI component to upload files (picture, first and furemost) and display them in the component.